Papel Picado: 5 Fun Facts and Its Significance on Day of the Dead

 Where can I buy papel picado?

-Papel picado can be found in many Mexican markets, craft stores, and online retailers.
-You can also purchase handmade papel picado directly from artisans in Mexico or attend a workshop to learn how to make it yourself.
-My favorite shop for handmade papel picado is Aye Mujer!
+My favorite U.S. shop for handmade papel picado is Aye Mujer!
+You can also find it in many Mexican markets, craft stores, and online retailers including Lola’s Mercadito.
+You can also purchase handmade papel picado directly from artisans in Mexico or learn how to make it yourself.

 LOOKING FOR MORE INSPIRATION?